Edgar-Donk/frothy-brew/docs/colour_picker/using_tkinter_widgets.rst

                               int(colour1[1] + (colour2[1] - colour1[1]) * fraction),
                               int(colour1[2] + (colour2[2] - colour1[2]) * fraction))

+.. sidebar:: What's that e?

+    This script is DPI aware - remember - e is the enlargement factor.

+Make a simple gradient, with a canvas size of 300*e x 26*e, and start with white finishing with black.
 The lerp function is called whilst drawing the gradient, and colours each small rectangle with a slightly differing colour at each step within a loop.

 .. topic: Making the Program DPI aware